 gram.
-Admission to the upper-division, professional program is competitive and limited by available resources.
-Admission is awarded to those applicants demonstrating the highest promise for professional success, including evidence of ability and prospect for significant public service.
+Admission to the upper-division professional program is competitive and limited by available resources.
+Admission is awarded to those applicants demonstrating the highest promise for professional success, including evidence of ability and the prospect for significant public service.

 Transfer students who have completed the equivalent required lower-division course work may apply to the upper-division program.
 Prior attendance at ASU is not required for application to the upper-division program.
-Applicants who already hold a bachelor's degree in another field may be accepted to the upper-division program if they have accomplished the lower-division requirements.
+Applicants who already hold a bachelor's degree in another field should apply to the 3+ year Master of Architecture degree program.
+See the Graduate Catalog for more information.